attarmau/StyleCLIP/README.md

     volumes:
       - mongo-data:/data/db

-Note: If i am using environment variables in your FastAPI app, the Mongo URL should look like this:
+Note: Since using environment variables in your FastAPI app, the Mongo URL should look like this:
 MONGO_URL = "mongodb://root:example@mongo:27017"

 Once it's running, open the browser and go to 👉 http://localhost:8081